brotkrueml/form-country-select/Documentation/Developer/Index.rst

             }

             $options = \array_merge($topOptions, $options);

-            return [$options];
          }
       }

    In this example, the method :php:`changeOrderOfOptions()` implements the logic for changing the order of the countries.
-It always receives the options as an array and must return the options in an array.
-The code in between is up to you.
+It always receives the options as an array by reference.
+For additional purposes the form identifier is also assigned, so you can modify the country list dependent on a specific form.

 #.
 Register the slot in :file:`ext_localconf.php`